TheOdinProject/curriculum/foundations/javascript_basics/fundamentals-5.md

 Note: Solutions for these exercises can be found in the 'solutions' branch of that repo
 </div>

+### Additional Resources

+This section contains helpful links to related content.
+It isn’t required, so consider it supplemental.

+*   Learn about the 'arguments' object on [this page](https://www.w3schools.com/js/js_function_parameters.asp) about function parameters.

 ### Knowledge Check

 This section contains questions for you to check your understanding of this lesson on your own.
 If you’re having trouble answering a question, click it and review the material it links to.